Madison Second DWI Offense Lawyer

-- Suspension: NJ driver’s license or NJ driving privileges will be suspended for two (2) years.
+- Suspension: NJ driver’s license or NJ driving privileges will be suspended for one to two (2) years.

 - Community Service: 30 days, the judge may order participation in a supervised visitation program as either a condition of probation or a form of community service.

 - Ignition Interlock Device: For not less than one year nor more than three years, or shall revoke all registration certificates and registration plates for two years.

 - IDRC: Must comply with the screening, evaluation, and referral requirements of the Intoxicated Driver Resource Center (IDRC).
 If these requirements are not met, then mandatory two-day term of imprisonment and driver’s license suspension until requirements are satisfied.

 Monetary Penalties for Second Offense DWI/DUI

 - Violent Crimes Compensation Board (VCCB) – $50